Huʻeaʻo Student Experiences at NHLC

 Part of the kuleana of all attorneys is to contribute to the development of rising lawyers, and developing the rising generation of indigenous rights advocates is one of NHLC’s strategic priorities.

-NHLC hosts legal and undergraduate interns each summer, and regularly hosts students for short term service trips, pro bono projects, and externships throughout the year.
+NHLC hosts legal and undergraduate interns each summer in addition to regularly hosting students for short term service trips, pro bono projects, and externships throughout the year.

 How to Apply